 However, not every voice that offers guidance should be valued equally.
-Too many voices causes confusion.
-Too many ideas means that you keep changing direction, and trying new things…before the more proven, data-based approaches have been exhausted.
+Too many voices cause confusion.
+Too many ideas mean that you keep changing direction, and trying new things…before the more proven, data-based approaches have been exhausted.

-Of these basic ideas, many are made more complex than they need be.
-My goal here is to keep it simple, and to keep it real.
+Of these basic ideas, many are made more complex than they need to be.
+My goal here is to keep it simple and to keep it real.

 So, what do I suggest you do with all those books?
 Those Parenting magazines?
 The good advice others, like me, promote on the Internet.